EdDataScienceEES/tutorial-Stead-James/index.md

      seperate_tidyr <- left_data %>%
          separate(preferred_taxon, into = c("Genus", "Species"), sep = " ", remove = FALSE)

 Pro Tip: Instead of " ", you can use "\\s" to indicate a space.
 The \\ tells R to treat s as a special character for space.
-This is especially useful if splitting by multiple characters."
+This is especially useful if splitting by multiple characters.

 After separating, you might notice some rows have only a genus (e.g., Salix), leaving the Species column as NA.
 Instead of filtering these out, how can we replace these missing values with something meaningful?

-well luckily tidyr has the answer for this as well.
+Well luckily tidyr has the answer for this as well.

 ### Replace